utk003/JSON-Parser/README.md

 ## How to Use
 All of the necessary JSON stuff can be found in "[me.utk.json_parser.json](https://github.com/utk003/JSON-Parser/tree/main/src/me/utk/json_parser/json)".
 The parser itself is "[me.utk.json_parser.json.JSONParser.java](https://github.com/utk003/JSON-Parser/blob/main/src/me/utk/json_parser/json/JSONParser.java)" Some methods might not be fully implemented, so beware (*TODO fix that*).
 Also, JavaDoc is planned, and currently nonexistant.

 Also, "[src/Main.java](https://github.com/utk003/JSON-Parser/blob/main/src/Main.java)" has some benchmarking methods for the scanner and parser.
-The scanner is quite fast, but the parser is extremely slow.
-A non-recursive parser was in developement to remedy that issue, but it is not yet complete.
+The scanner is quite fast, but the parser is extremely slow in comparison.
+A non-recursive parser is in developement to remedy this issue, but it is not yet complete.